anonymous-glaceon/in-context-learning/README.md

-# Code for NeurIPS submission "Larger language models do in-context learning differently."
+# Code for "Larger language models do in-context learning differently."

 Pipeline:
 1. Download data from HuggingFace using `create_huggingface_datasets.py`